 - High substitute availability (strong force)

-There are many substitutes to Harley-Davidson’s products.
+There are many substitutes for Harley-Davidson’s products.
 For example, cars and public transportation are available.
+This part of the Five Forces analysis indicates that the motorcycle market is under some influence from automotive companies, like Ford, Tesla, Toyota, and General Motors.
 This condition exerts a strong force on Harley-Davidson.
 However, the overall threat of substitution against the company is only moderate because customers who are really into using chopper motorcycles are less likely to readily shift from Harley-Davidson to such substitutes.
 Also, the moderate substitute variety makes substitutes have a significant but limited attractiveness.
-This part of the Five Forces Analysis shows that Harley-Davidson must include the moderate force of the threat of substitution as a significant concern in strategic formulation.
+This part of the Five Forces analysis shows that Harley-Davidson must include the moderate force of the threat of substitution as a significant concern in strategic formulation.

 Threat of New Entrants or New Entry against Harley-Davidson (Moderate Force)

-New entrants can reduce Harley-Davidson’s customer base.
-This part of the Five Forces Analysis determines the potential effects of new firms on Harley-Davidson and the motorcycle industry environment.
+New entrants can reduce Harley-Davidson’s customer base and market share.
+This part of the Five Forces analysis determines the potential effects of new firms on Harley-Davidson and the motorcycle industry.
 The moderate force of the threat of new entry is based on the following external factors:

 - Moderate economies of scale (moderate force)

-- High cost of brand development (weak force)
+- High cost of motorcycle brand development (weak force)

-Companies like Harley-Davidson benefit from moderate economies of scale.
+Harley-Davidson benefits from moderate economies of scale.
 Only some new entrants can easily achieve the same benefit.
 Also, Harley-Davidson must consider moderate switching costs, which means that it is moderately easy for customers to shift to other brands or companies.
-However, the high cost of brand development prevents many new entrants from successfully competing against companies like Harley-Davidson.
-As shown in this part of the Five Forces Analysis, Harley-Davidson must address the threat of new entrants as a considerable issue in the motorcycle industry environment.
+However, the high cost of brand development is an entry barrier that prevents many new entrants from successfully competing against Harley-Davidson.
+As shown in this part of the Five Forces analysis, Harley-Davidson must address the threat of new entrants as a considerable issue in the motorcycle industry.

 References